Stockwhip

 The Australian stockwhip is said to have originated from the English hunting whip, but has evolved into an entirely new type of whip.
 It was designed to move mobs of cattle by making it crack, which would encourage the mob to keep moving.
 It is not usually used for sheep.
 Throughout Australia stockmen and drovers have used the stockwhip since the early 19th century and it is still the preferred whip used by Australian cattlemen and women today.

-The stockwhip is part of most mounted stockmen’s equipment and may be used to keep in contact with other riders, as a weapon against a snake, to lead a horse or dog, or as a counter - by tying one knot for every one hundred head of livestock counted.
+The stockwhip is part of most mounted stockmen's equipment and may be used to keep in contact with other riders, as a weapon against a snake, to lead a horse or dog, or as a counter - by tying one knot for every one hundred head of livestock counted.
 A stockwhip is part of the regulation equipment in stockman challenges and some Australian Stock Horse events.
 Competitions known as a "stockman’s chop" are held in which a rider must canter down a row of pegs with paper pieces attached and "chop" these pieces off with the whip.
-Whipcracking events are a popular form of competition for juniors through to the older family members.
+Whipcracking events are a popular form of competition for juniors through to older family members.